jalama/drupdates/docs/settings.md

     -  Options passed at runtime, ie $python -m drupdates --workingDir=/opt/
     -  Prompts to end user, only if required and not value found above

-Settings loaded later take precident over the same setting loaded earlier, i.e. if it's set at runtime it will overwrite anything set in the Core settings or local settings files.
+Settings loaded later take precedence over the same setting loaded earlier, i.e. if it's set as a CLI option it will overwrite anything set in the Core settings or local settings files.

 The Core settings file is [/drupdates/settings/default.yaml](https://github.com/jalama/drupdates/blob/master/drupdates/settings default.yaml).
 Additionally, each plugin ships with it's own default.yaml file in its respective settings directory.

 **Custom Settings file:**<a name="custom_settings"></a>

-You will need to overwirte settings file upon set-up.
+You will need to overwrite settings file upon set-up.
 To do this create a local settings file in $HOME/.drupdates/settings.yaml.
 Sample settings files can be found below.

 Settings Format: